-COURSE REQUIREMENTS: The grading criteria for the course include timely and correct completion of homework assignments (80%), attendance and participation (10%) and a take-home final exam (10%).
-For some assignments and the final exam you will be given unique datasets to analyze and interpret.
+COURSE REQUIREMENTS: Grading criteria for the course include timely and correct completion of homework assignments (80%), attendance and participation (10%) and a take-home final exam (10%).
+For some problems and the final exam you will be given unique datasets to analyze and interpret.